project-chip/connectedhomeip/src/tools/interop/idt/README.md

 that analyzes capture data, displays info to the user, probes the local environment and generates additional artifacts.

+### Other functions

+#### Advertise

+Create fake advertisements for Matter devices, useful in controller testing.

+#### Probe

+Collect basic networking info from the environment, e.g. resolve and ping all matter devices.

+#### Setup

+Provides ready-made setup scripts for specific, one-time build / installation tasks, e.g. setting up a devkit as a thread sniffer.

 ## Single host installation (no Raspberry Pi)

-All features of `idt` are available on macOS and Linux (tested with Debian based systems).
+`idt` can be run on both macOS and Linux (tested with Debian based systems).
+See the feature map section at the bottom of this page for details on feature support by host platform.

-If you would prefer to execute capture and discovery from a Raspberry Pi, read the next section instead.
+If you prefer to execute capture and discovery from a Raspberry Pi, read the next section instead.

 The machine running `idt` should be connected to the same Wi-Fi network used for